ketsebum/FSND-P4-Design-A-Game/WordBait/README.md

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.

- - **Score**
+ - **Leaderboard**
-    - Records completed games.
+    - Records completed games win / loss.
 Associated with Users model via KeyProperty.

+ - **GameHistory**
+    - Records each move that happens in a game associated to a game.

 ##Forms Included:
  - **GameForm**